akleber/informant/README.md

 2. The *source* is a mail client that sends messages based on regular expression matching the messages added to the database.
-3. The *list* is a web application based on [Flask](http://flask.pocoo.org) that displays the messages in the database and alows for manageing the sending of arriving emails
+3. The *list* is a web application based on [Flask](http://flask.pocoo.org) that displays the messages in the database and alows for managing the sending of arriving emails
-4. *db* is a shared component for the other three parts of the informant an tool for database maintenance
+4. The *database* is a shared component for the other three parts of the informant an tool for database access and maintenance

 # Requirements